 Most REITs fall under the umbrella categories of either equity REITs or mortgage REITs.
 Hybrid REITs, however, invest both: buying actual properties, and funding the mortgages that other people use to buy other properties, too.

 Another way to parse out REITs is by certain industries.
 Each of these REITs also falls under the equity, mortgage, or hybrid umbrellas.
-For example, a residential REIT can specialize in buying homes and apartments, providing the mortgages for other people to buy them, or both.
+For example, a residential REIT can specialize in buying homes and apartments, providing mortgages for other people to buy them, or both.

 Here are some of the most common sector-based REITs: